 The Division of Business Development is a team of professionals dedicated to helping you succeed in creating or expanding your agricultural, food, or forestry business.
-Assistant Commissioner Keith Harrison and his team of agribusiness development consultants are prepared to help you in all phases of business development.
+Assistant Commissioner Keith Harrison and his team of business consultants are prepared to help you in all phases of business development.
 Contact one of us today for more information on how we can help.

 Expertise: Food Manufacturing

-Mike Brown has been with the Tennessee Department of Agriculture since 2014, originally serving as Outreach Coordinator in the Consumer and Industry Services division.
+Mike has been with the Department of Agriculture since 2014, originally serving as Outreach Coordinator for the Consumer and Industry Services division.
 In his current role in Business Development, Mike is a resource for new and expanding food manufacturers, assisting them with developing marketing opportunities.

-Expertise: International Marketing and Trade
+Expertise: International Marketing

 Expertise: Forestry, Wood Products

 Prior to joining the Business Development team, Neil was a State Program Forest Specialist in the department’s Division of Forestry.
 Neil has a history of forestry consulting in the private sector where he provided management strategies, promoted sustainable forestry initiatives, and managed more than 20,000 acres of timberland for investment firms and private landlords.

 Neil is a native of West Virginia, having moved to Tennessee to attend the University of Tennessee at Knoxville where he obtained his Bachelor of Science in Forest Resource Management.

 Expertise: Farm Direct

 Grant joined the Business Development team in 2018 as an Ag Marketing Consultant.
 He works to foster growth in the Pick Tennessee Products program and in farmers markets.
 Grant also manages a cost share program that gives specialty crop growers the opportunity to become Good Agricultural Practices (GAP) Certified.